Some of these features are only available for premium users.

 The Material Theme plugin now comes prebundled with a list of “wallpapers” that are displayed when there are no files open in the editor.

-This is done thanks to the Background Image feature from JetBrains.
+This is performed in conjunction with the Background Image feature from JetBrains.

 Attention: This setting will override any custom background image that you may have set!